 I wonder what the prevalence is in New Zealand, Australian and British and Irish women?
 I’m sure the prevlance is similar.
 The conclusion that the report comes to, is that given that every woman around the world who reaches mid-life will experience menopause, these prevalence rates indicate that millions of women could be experiencing menopausal palpitations.
 (Carpenter et al., 2020, p.
 2).

-This was the missing link for me and I know that this is true for hundreds of women, like Donna in Canada, and others on my 12 week coaching programmes who love their physical activity, but exhaustion, palpitations, not sleeping and sore joints are affecting their ability to remain active as they move into post-menopause.
+This was the missing link for me and I know that this is true for hundreds of women, like Donna in Canada, as well as others on my 12 week coaching programmes who love their physical activity, but exhaustion, palpitations, not sleeping and sore joints were affecting their ability to remain active as they transitioned from menopause into post-menopause.

 Worldwide, 25% of adult women are hypertensive, and in the United States, more than 75% of women older than 60 years of age are hypertensive.
 [Lima et al., 2012]